Q: My ADHD Teen Reacts Aggressively to Limits!

 The rubber band doesn’t negotiate its pliability.
 It doesn’t respond to their emotional reactivity or their harsh words.
 It simply does its job: keeping them contained and pushing them back into the center.
 Knowing that this rubber band will consistently do its job is what helps kids feel emotionally safe.

 This rubber band is an analogy for a child’s primary caretaker(s).
-Parents help kids feel emotionally safe by being consistent with their expectations, boundaries, and ability to regulate their own emotions when their child is emotionally dysregulated.
+Parents help kids feel emotionally safe by being consistent with their expectations, boundaries, and ability to regulate their own emotions when their child or teen is emotionally dysregulated.

 Putting Containment Into Practice